flyingtext/aissembly/README.md

 ## Prototype Parser

 An initial parser and execution engine for the minimal Aissembly language is available in the `aissembly_core` package.
+The parser incrementally reparses source code line by line, making it suitable for interactive editing or LLM streaming.
 Parse and run programs with:

 ```bash
 python -m aissembly_core.runtime path/to/program.asl --llm llm_functions.json